 The other thing you can do is to attempt to understand if a past experience or trauma contributed to your current anxiety.
 If you’re afraid of start business, could it be because you failed with money in the past and you convince yourself that you’re just not cut out to be an entrepreneur.
 The process peeling one layer back and another can be emotionally painful whilst doing so, but necessary in the long run.

-When I lost money in the stock market.
-I convinced myself for a year that I merely sucked as an investor.
+When I lost money in the stock market, I convinced myself for a year that I merely sucked as an investor.
 However, that wasn’t the case.
-Bad trades don’t make me a bad investor.
-That one horrible trade that I made just mean that I failed at a trade when I first started out.
-It doesn’t say anything about my identity.
+One bad trade don’t make me a bad investor.
+That one horrible trade that I made just meant that I failed at a trade when I first started out.
+It doesn’t say anything about my long term identity.

 Secondly, instead of believing what’s ‘true’ why not believe in something that’s helpful.
 Psychological research shows that our human psychology is at most times, biased and unreliable.
 We often convince ourselves of the ‘truth’ to ourselves and others, whereas, in plain reality, it’s often far from actual reality.
 So at the end of the day, there’s actually no final ‘truth’.
 Hence, it’s better to believe what’s helpful, rather than what’s ‘true’, since what’s true is often what we merely convinced ourselves.

 Now, let me get to our excuses.
 It’s what I call: defence mechanisms.
 It’s the lies you and I tell ourselves day in and out when you fail to approach that girl, hit the gym or start a business.
 You and I all have defense mechanisms that run rampant when it comes to different aspects of life.
 The common defense mechanisms can morph between apathy, blame, avoidance and procrastination, depending on your life circumstances and different past experiences and upbringing.